 You’ve taken the initiative and bought the equipment.
 What’s next?
-For all you home exercisers, we’ve rounded up 6 of our favorite at-home workouts you can do with a single kettlebell.
+For all you home exercisers, we’ve rounded up 6 of our favorite at-home workouts you can do with just a single kettlebell.
 Make sure you’re comfortable with your chosen weight, ensure you have plenty of space around you, and try these 6 moves for a total-body workout!
+As always, it’s best to start out with lighter weights and slowly add more weight as your body starts to become better prepared for it.

 1. Swing